M3cubo/Oak-Form-Data/README.md

 # Oak-Form-Data
-This repository is intended to solve the actual bug in Oak when using FormData as a response.

-The issue was described in https://github.com/oakserver/oak/issues/400
+The issue/bug was described in https://github.com/oakserver/oak/issues/400

 To check how FormData works fine in Deno, use `deno run ./DenoServer.js` and open localhost:8000 in the browser.
 It will show the response parsed as FormData correctly.